twk-mn/Assembly_32bit/README.md

-# Assembly_32bit
+# Assembly (NASM i386 for Linux)
-Building things in (NASM 32bit) assembly with instructions from asmtutor.com
+Building things in NASM i386 for Linux with instructions from asmtutor.com